LeTanque/BuildWeek-July29-2019/apidocs/header.md

 ## _Documentation_

-Thank you for reading the API documentation for Diabetes Manager!
-Read on for information about the available endpoints for this API.
+Thank you for reading the API documentation for my super rad backend.

-- Visit the repository on GitHub, [here](https://github.com/diabetes-manager).
+Endpoint descriptions are below!

-- Use this application live [here](http://landing.glucosiq.net/)
+- Visit the repository on GitHub, [here](https://github.com/LeTanque/BuildWeek-July29-2019)

-- Check out the database diagram, [here](https://dbdiagram.io/d/5cb4ae33f7c5bb70c72fa34f)
+- Check out the database diagram, [here](https://dbdiagram.io/d/5d3a5761ced98361d6dd04d8)